 Igor Kleyner fell in love with hockey watching Canadians and Russians beating each other into a bloody mess in the Summit Series.
 Igor helps RMNB readers keep abreast of hockey news from Russia and also writes about his conversations with the Russian-speaking Caps players.
 He lives in Potomac, Maryland, designs spacecraft in his spare time, and is a proud dad of a nine year old who is already a much better skater than he is.

 Rachel Cohen is a Caps fan descended from Whalers fans.
 She’s the girl with the Russian Machine sign you see on TV sometimes.
 Rachel draws and paints illustrations and t-shirts for RMNB (and occasionally writes about said illustrations).
-She’s from Germantown, Maryland, but currently resides in Connecticut, where she is finishing her degree in Illustration at the University of Hartford.
-She has two adorable cats who are probably jealous that she paints hockey players more then them.
+She earned a B.F.A. in Illustration from the University of Hartford, and currently resides in Germantown, Maryland.
+She has two adorable cats who are probably jealous that she paints hockey players more than she paints them.